A Patient Journey for those with Scars

 Living with scars long term

-Sources used in writing this article are available on request.
+Sources used in the writing of this article are available on request..